isomerpages/mlaw-corp/_covid19/08-B-rental-relief.md

 *	Before the notice of cash grant is received by the property owner, should landlords have any doubts as to the eligibility of a tenant-occupier, we encourage both parties to work together and share the necessary information.
 If a tenant-occupier is confident that they will qualify under the rental relief, they should share the relevant information early to facilitate effective communication with the landlord(s).

-*	As some qualifying property owners may not receive a notice of cash grant for various reasons, property owners who have not received a notice of cash grant can make an application to IRAS at [https://go.gov.sg/governmentcashgrant](https://go.gov.sg/governmentcashgrant) as soon as possible.
-Once IRAS has reviewed the application, the outcome would be clear whether the tenant-occupier meets the eligibility criteria for rental relief, and whether the moratorium should have applied.
+*	It was earlier announced that as some qualifying property owners may not receive a notice of cash grant for various reasons, property owners who have not received a notice of cash grant can make an application to IRAS at [https://go.gov.sg/governmentcashgrant](https://go.gov.sg/governmentcashgrant).
+While the deadline to submit an application has passed, application will still be accepted on a case-by-case basis.
+Those who wish to submit an application should do so as soon as possible.

+* Once IRAS has reviewed the application, the outcome would be clear whether the tenant-occupier meets the eligibility criteria for rental relief, and whether the moratorium should have applied.

 <a name="q22">**22.
 What documents should a tenant provide to prove his eligibility for Rental Relief and/or Additional Rental Relief?**</a><a href="#a22" title="Return to top">↩</a>